rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 }
 ```

 Where a method has a type of function, not a delegate.
-You will need ``extern(C)`` them in the signature to make it work however if it is comming from C.
+You will need ``extern(C)`` them in the signature to make it work, if it is comming from C.

 A word of caution for you is that unless a struct instance is already allocated on the heap and it isn't going into a scope variable then it will error out.
 Since no GC is available to handle allocation + cleanup.